Knowledge, Justification, and Adequate Reasons: Introduction

-In this paper, our main goal is to clarify this duality in the concept of justification and show precisely what role it plays in Gettier-type examples.
-The gist of our account, therefore, lies in the distinction between reasons that \emph{(merely) support} belief in a proposition and reasons that are not only supportive but are also what we call \emph{adequate}.
-In order to articulate this distinction, we present the \emph{Logic of Reason-Based Belief} in \S\ref{section:logics}.
+In order to articulate the distinction between two kinds of justification, in \S\ref{section:rsa} we first present the basic concepts of our account of knowledge and justification, namely the concepts of reason, support, and of adequacy.
+We then introduce the \emph{Logic of Reason-Based Belief} in \S\ref{section:logics}.
 This logic provides an explicit representation of reasons to believe a proposition.
 We show that the logic is sufficiently flexible to accommodate quantifiers over reasons, limited or full closure of reason-based belief under implication, and an optional requirement that all beliefs be reason-based.
 In \S\ref{section:jtb}, we put this logic to work in the analysis of Gettier cases: first to tease apart two notions of justification, one internalist and the other externalist; and second to study the susceptibility of internal JTB and of external JTB to Gettier-type examples.
-We close the paper with a puzzle about whether knowledge ought to hold in cases in which an agent possesses several reasons for a proposition, some adequate and others inadequate.
+Finally, in \S\ref{section:mixed} we close the paper with a discussion of the problem of mixed reasons and with the discussion of an objection to our account, regarding whether adequacy is even a necessary condition for the ascription of knowledge.
 Technical notions and results that are not required for an understanding of the main text are relegated to an appendix.